 - Enter into Contract farming with the ginnery who will purchase your crop once at agreed prices

-- Consider adopting high yielding cotton seed varieties either hybrid or GMOs (BGII) varieties
+- Consider adopting high-yielding cotton seed varieties either hybrid or GMO (BGII) varieties